Marketing and Global Supply Chain

 To view contact information, verify you are human below:

-Professor Snow is an Associate Professor at Oxford University's Saïd Business School.
-He also holds a Fellowship and Lectureship at Oxford University's Exeter College.
+Professor Snow is an Associate Professor and Lee Tom Perry Distinguished Fellow at BYU's Marriott School of Business.
+He serves as director of MBA Programs at BYU.
+Before rejoining the Marriott School's faculty, he was an Associate Professor of Technology and Operations Management at Oxford University's Saïd Business School.
+He also was a Fellow (faculty member) at Oxford University's Exeter College.
 He was an Associate Professor at the Marriott School in from 2010-2018.
 He was a chaired Assistant Professor at the Harvard Business School from 2004-2010, where he taught the core MBA course in Technology and Operations Management, and he co-developed and taught the Operations Strategy elective course.
 He was a lecturer at Wharton in 2010-2011 and has been a Visiting Lecturer at Oxford University, a Visiting Professor Dartmouth University's Tuck School, and a Visiting Professor at Harvard Business School.
 He has taught in executive education programs at HBS, including Building Competitive Advantage through Operations (BCAO), Leading Product Innovation (LPI), and Senior Executive Program, China (SEPC).
 He has also taught executive education programs at UCLA, Tsinghua University, Chalmers University, University of Xiamen, Universidad de La Sabana (Bogotá), and many others.

 Professor Snow's research addresses two areas.
 The first seeks to improve our understanding of technological innovation, and specifically of the complex relationship between new and old technologies that exists during technology transitions.